KQM-git/TCL/docs/characters/pyro/mavuika.md

 ---
-description: A Huitztlan Saurian Hunter skilled at counting costs.
+description: The leader of Natlan who inherited the Ancient Name of "Kiongozi."
+She made a vow to illuminate the future of the nation of war with the Sacred Flame.
 ---

-import char from '@site/src/data/characters/Kinich.json' import SkillIcon from '@site/src/components/char/SkillIcon'
+import char from '@site/src/data/characters/Mavuika.json' import SkillIcon from '@site/src/components/char/SkillIcon'

-# Kinich
+# Mavuika

 <!-- Remove this warning when adding the basic mechs ticket -->
 import NoBasicMechs from '@site/src/components/char/NoBasicMechs'